railsuser2014/openobject-doc-book-en/source/book/4/4_09_Accounts/4_09_Accounts_record.rst

 .. index::
    single: Analytic entries

-.. tip::   **Comment**  *Analytic entries*
+.. note:: Analytic entries

 	To make an analytic entry, Open ERP asks you to specify a general account.
 	This is given only for information in the different cross-reports.
 	It won't create any new entries in the general accounts.

 Select a journal and complete the different fields.
 Write an expense as a negative figure and income as a positive figure.

+..
+TODO - check behaviour now

-.. tip::   **Note**  *Entering a date*
+.. tip::  Entering a date

 	To enter a date in the editable list you can use the calendar widget in the web client or, in the GTK client, if you enter just the day of the month Open ERP automatically completes the month and year when you press the tab key (Tab).